openaps/docs/docs/docs/Build Your Rig/step-2-wifi-dependencies.md

 At the completion, you will be prompted to press `enter` if you want to continue the setup script (oref0-setup).
 If you don't have time to run the setup script (a fresh install of setup script can take about an hour to run), then you can cancel and come back to it later.
 Regardless of your answer, you should now return to [the Setup Script section](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html#run-oref0-setup) for finishing step 4.

-Now that you have a wifi connection to your rig, you can log in to it using
+Now that you have a wifi connection to your rig, you have the option of [logging into it using SSH](../While%20You%20Wait%20For%20Gear/monitoring-OpenAPS#accessing-your-online-rig-via-ssh) from a computer on the same network, rather than using a cable.

-### Manual instructions
+### Manual instructions for Intel Edison

-Below are the manual instructions for reference only - it is strongly recommended that you use the easy setup scripts instead.
+Below are the manual instructions for reference only - it is strongly recommended that you use the bootstrap script above instead.

 #### Initial Edison Setup